Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/smartContractUpgrade/index.rst

 Upgrading smart contracts on Concordium
 =======================================

 In this tutorial, you are going to get familiar with how to upgrade a smart contract natively.
-You explore how to migrate the smart contract state from your old contract to the upgraded contract.
+You will explore how to migrate the smart contract state from your old contract to the upgraded contract.

 An important desired feature of blockchains is that smart contracts, once deployed, are immutable by default.